genagain/rtl-tdd-demo/README.md

 The software we build often has lots of features.
 Instead of having unnecessarily complicated tests, we can write tests that test the smallest amount of functionality at a time.
 This way we can maximize the number of scenarios we are account for while writing the fewest tests.

+## What is Test-Driven Development?

+Test-driven development, TDD for short, when you write a test before you implement the code that passes the test to develop your software application.

 ## What is React Testing Library

 React Testing Library is a solution for testing React components.
 The tests work with actual DOM nodes, so it provides utilities to query the DOM in the same way the user would.
 Let's discuss some of these queries.